robinmoon2/AI_Application_HY/README.md

 - `opening_name`: Opening name
 - `opening_ply`: move number per opening

-The data set comes from the [Lichess](https://lichess.org/) website, which is a free online chess game platform.
+The data set comes from the [Lichess](https://lichess.org/) a free online chess game platform.

-After analysing the data, we found that the Kaggle dataset do not contain enough data.
+Upon analyzing the data, we determined that the Kaggle dataset lacks sufficient data for our needs."

 ### Elite Data Set

-Lichess provides a database of **Every game played on Lichess** on its [webstie](https://database.lichess.org/).
+Lichess provides a comprehensive database of every game played on its platform, accessible via its [webstie](https://database.lichess.org/).
-We decided to use the **Lichess Elite Database** created by a user of the Lichess API.
-The data set contains all the 2300 elo or more game datas.
+For our project, we opted to use the **Lichess Elite Database**, which is curated by a user of the Lichess API.
+This dataset includes games played by individuals with an Elo rating of 2300 or higher.
-Elo corresponds to the player's rating, which is a measure of the player's skill level.
-The higher the Elo, the better the player.
+The Elo rating is a measure of a player's skill level, with higher values indicating better performance.
-2300 elo is the minimum rating to be considered a ***master*** in chess.
+A rating of 2300 is the minimum required to be considered a master in chess.
-The high quality games in the database might help us to have a more accurate prediction.
+The high-quality games in this database are expected to enhance the accuracy of our predictions.

-The Elite Data Set contains games in the format of **PGN** [Portable Game Notation (Chess.com)](https://www.chess.com/terms/chess-pgn) files.
+The Elite Data Set is available in **PGN** [Portable Game Notation (Chess.com)](https://www.chess.com/terms/chess-pgn) format, a standard for recording chess games.
-The PGN format is a standard format for recording chess games.
-Here is an example of a PGN file with its features (*text in curly brackets are comments*):
+Below is an example of a PGN file with its features (comments are enclosed in curly brackets):
 ```PGN
 [Event "Rated Blitz game"]    {Event name}
 [Date "2020.02.01"]           {Date of the game}